 Pronunciation

 French pronunciation can be tricky at first.
 The tones are flatter than in English, and the nasal vowels can sound almost identical to new learners.
-Add to that “liaison”—where the end of one word blends into the next—and it’s no wonder French can feel like a blur in the beginning.
+Add to that the “liaison”—where the end of one word blends into the next—and it’s no wonder French can feel like a blur in the beginning.
 But with enough exposure, your brain will adapt.

 If it helps, French learners struggle with English too.
 French only has about three distinct pitch patterns, while English has seven or more.
 So just as French speakers must adjust to the “sing-song” rhythm of English, English speakers must learn to tone it down when speaking French.